Zee Gold Awards 2017: Divyanka Tripathi, Nakuul Mehta, Karan Patel & Others Share Pics With Awards

 The 10th Boroplus Zee Gold Awards 2017 was held yesterday (July 4), in Mumbai.
 The awards ceremony was a grand event with who's who from the television industry gracing the event.
 Actors from the various popular shows stole the evening with their mind-blowing performances.

 We had already reported the Zee Gold Awards 2017 winners' list.
-The actors shared pictures on their social media accounts with the awards.
+The actors also shared pictures on their social media accounts with the awards.
 The elated actors thanked the fans for their votes.
 Read on to know what the winners have to say....

 Divyanka With Vivek & Her Award